paulmillr/noble-bls12-381/README.md

 ## Internals

+The library uses G1 for public keys and G2 for signatures.
+Adding support for G1 signatures is planned.

 - BLS Relies on Bilinear Pairing (expensive)
 - Private Keys: 32 bytes
 - Public Keys: 48 bytes: 381 bit affine x coordinate, encoded into 48 big-endian bytes.